Trip Overview of Kala Patthar Trekking

 Kala Patthar trekking is one of the best adventures in the Khumbu area.
 Kala Patthar means ‘black rock’ in English, Kala Patthar stands at an impressive 5500m above sea level.
 This is the highest altitude reached on most of our Everest trekking routes.
 It is located to the south of the Himalayan ranges, just above the Gorak Shep.
 It overlooks the Khumbu Glacier, Everest Base Camp, and is an incredible viewpoint for Everest itself.

 Most of the trekkers are on the route of Kala Patthar trekking.
 Don’t miss being here and it t takes about 2-2.5 hours to reach the top of Kala Patthar from Gorak Shep.
-If you wanted to see the best sunrise view Be sure to get there before sunrise.
+If you wanted to see the best sunrise view Be sure to get there before sunrise .
+Many trekkers start very early morning not to miss the best mountain view with sunrise.

 The trail starts very early morning from The small village of Gorakshep (5,164 m / 16,942 ft.) sits at the base of Kala Patthar trekking.
 It is always advisable o walk slow and starts the trek in the early morning.
 We are suggesting you allow yourself plenty of time, leave your pack light with bare essentials.
 Be sure to stop and enjoy the views the entire way up.
 Trekkers start to climb the mountain is in the early hours of the morning, for a photogenic sunrise opportunity on top.
 Don’t start your hike too late in the day as winds pick up and unpredictable storms move in later in the afternoon.